 Life insurance is a way to protect your family in the event of your death.
-The money your beneficiaries receive can be used to pay your final expenses, take care of debt and cover the mortgage or rent.
+The money your beneficiaries receive can be used to help pay your final expenses, take care of debt and cover the mortgage or rent.

 Find the right insurance for your situation.
 Compare term, whole, universal and variable universal life insurance.